Heal your chakras the fun way with food!

 Beige foods would be grains (bread, pasta, baked goods).

 The first or root chakra is located at the base of your spine.
 It acts as your foundation, your roots and a connection to the physical world.
-This chakra is all about grounding you to the earth and making you feel safe and secure, so any root vegetable are a great choice, and particularly the ones that are red in color.
-Beets, rutabagas, sweet potatoes, white potatoes, garlic, ginger, turnips and parsnips are just a few choices.
+This chakra is all about grounding you to the earth and making you feel safe and secure.
+Any root vegetable that is red in color is a great choice.
+Some include beets, rutabagas, sweet potatoes, white potatoes, garlic, ginger, turnips and parsnips.
 These are warming, comforting foods, particularly when they are oven roasted with olive oil, salt and rosemary (try drizzling with a veggie stock, too, for extra flavor).
-Other red foods Try them roasted with salt and olive oil for an easy grounding meal that is also delicious!
+Try them roasted with salt and olive oil for an easy grounding meal that is also delicious!
 Protein and red fruits like strawberries, apples or pomegranates can help to strengthen your roots.

 The second chakra is just below your navel.
 This chakra governs sexuality, pleasure, worthiness of pleasure, and emotions.
 The element associated with the sacral chakra is water, so pure water is the best thing you can drink, to clear and heal this chakra.
 Clear liquids like teas and broths are healing too, so be sure to keep your body hydrated if your second chakra is imbalanced.
 The color associated with the sacral chakra is orange.
 Orange foods, especially carrots, oranges, mangoes, melons and orange juice, can be healing.
 Eggs are a great sacral chakra food.
 Many supermarket eggs are quite old, and the yolks are a sickly yellow – but a fresh egg has a bright orange yolk so whenever you can, seek out freshly laid eggs!